Payroll for your company doesn’t have to be an impossible task. If you’re looking to learn how to do payroll yourself, you have some options.

-Below, we walk you step by step through what each way entails, as well as which option might be best for your business.
+Below, we walk you step by step through what each process entails, as well as which option might be best for your business.
 Remember, this post is for educational purposes only.
 For specific advice, be sure to consult with a professional.

-How to do Payroll Taxes
+How to do payroll taxes

 Payroll taxes are federal, state and local taxes withheld from an employee’s paycheck by the employer.
 They include Income Tax, Social Security, and Medicare.
 In order to properly calculate what your payroll tax should be, you need to know the current tax rates.
 For example, the Social Security tax for 2020 is 6.2% and the Medicare tax rate is 1.45%.
 The percentages are determined on a yearly basis.

 If you want to know how to process payroll yourself, read below.

 Get Started with Square Payroll